srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added constant for default resolution to `GraphicsConfiguration`
 - Renamed `lightBlur` configuration property
 - Added JavaDoc to `GraphicsConfigurationEvent`
+- Fixed not rendering rotated rectangles when nearly out of screen

 ### 📦 Dependency updates